Tag

 Download App: Android

-#2. – Offline Shooting Games
+#2.
+Cover Fire – Offline Shooting Games

 Cover Fire - Offline Shooting Games

 This one has earned a permanent place in the list of offline shooting games.
-Loaded with a lot of action and graphics, it provides a massive list of characters and weapons to choose from.
+Loaded with a lot of and graphics, it provides a massive list of characters and weapons to choose from.
 Each style in the game is unique and has a special ability to fight various types of battles you will have to face in the game.

 The game offers: